Register your Information for Free Stone Samples Sent Express to You!

 Sealing limestone floors is a crucial step in protecting them from stains and damage due to their porous nature.
 Without a proper sealant, limestone can easily absorb spills, leading to permanent stains and deterioration.

-Sealing these floors creates a protective barrier that minimizes moisture penetration and helps maintain their aesthetic appeal over time.
+Sealing these floors creates a protective barrier that minimises moisture penetration and helps maintain their aesthetic appeal over time.

 When selecting a sealant for limestone floors, it is essential to choose a product specifically designed for natural stone.
 There are two main types of sealants available: penetrating and topical.